galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 ## Compute clusters (2nd round)

-After we have aligned the retention time of our samples, we need to run second round of clustering to reflect introduced changes.
+After we have aligned the retention time of our samples, we need to run the second round of clustering to reflect the introduced changes.

 > ### {% icon comment %} Steps iteration
 >
-> Note that the outputs and inputs of the previous steps are compatible, making it possible to iterativelly combine these steps multiple times, until desired quality of results is achieved.
+> Note that the outputs and inputs of the previous steps are compatible, making it possible to iteratively combine these steps multiple times until desired quality of results is achieved.
 {: .comment}

 > ### {% icon hands_on %} Hands-on: Task description